 - Difficult to hide

 Renowned and reliable, the Ford Explorer is a great choice for a BOV.
 It can carry 4 people and still have enough room to store supplies in.
-The Ford Explorer has decent mileage on it, which makes it a top choice as a BOV.
+The Ford Explorer has decent mileage on it, which makes it one of the best bug out vehicles you can get.

 Some things we love about the Ford Explorer: